-8 Tips about How to Get Results from Your Employees
+8 Tips About How to Get the Best Results From Your Employees

 If you're a manager, you need to get good results from your employees or you'll find yourself out on your ear.
 How can you do that?
 Well, it's a lot of hard work, but doable.
-Here are some tips and trips for getting the best work from your employees.
+Here are eight tips for getting the best work and results from your employees.

 Hire People Who are Better than You Are

 You need to hire the best people you can find.
 Not that you must hire perfection—perfection doesn't exist.
 You need to look for great people who will ask you questions, who will point out errors and who will work without you hovering over them.
 If you pay well, you'll find it easier to recruit high-quality people.

 When you're interviewing candidates, be painfully honest about the problems and the benefits of the job.
 Don't say that everything is peaches and cream when, in reality, you have demanding clients, unpredictable schedules, and everyone has to take a turn cleaning the bathrooms.
 You want someone who understands what they are getting into when they take the job.
 You'll get better fits if you're honest about the positives and negatives of the job.

 Lots of managers are super busy and often new hire training gets a back seat.
 Sure, someone sits down with a new employee and shows the employee how to log on to the system and such, but make sure you have a dedicated trainer that the new employee can question whenever needed.

 Train about company culture as well as how to operate systems.
 If necessary, send the new employee to a training course to learn your systems.
 It's worth the time and effort to get the new person up to speed as fast as possible.